jeffboichuk/r4ma/docs/04-datatransformation.md

 ## Spread and Gather

 One particular type of transformation is moving the data between a "long" format and a "wide" format.
-In the wide format each metric might be in its own column.
-If you have 20 metrics then the dataset will have at least 20 columns and it starts to become wider than it is long.
+In the "wide" format each metric might be in its own column.
+If you have 20 metrics then the dataset will have at least 20 columns and it starts to become wider than it is long, hence the name.
+The alternative is to take each of the 20 columns per observation and rearrange them longways where each column becomes a row.
+The data becomes much longer than it is wide, hence the name "long" format.

-***
-FIGURE OUT AN EXAMPLE THAT IS REALLY REPRESENTATIVE OF THIS [INCLUDE LONG EXAMPLE]

-***

 The long format is usually more preferable because functions like `filter()`, `group_by()`, and `summarize()` can operate quickly across rows rather than columns.